SebastianQuiroz7422/CMA-ES/README.md

 # CMA-ES
-Basic implementation of the Covariance matrix adaptation evolution strategy
+Basic implementation of the Covariance matrix adaptation evolution strategy in jax